rhodes351/starter-hugo-academic/content/_index.md

       title: My Research
       image:
        filename: image2.jpg
-      text: My research asks how institutions and policy shapes inequality, poverty and mobility processes.
-One strand of research focuses on worker power and labor market inequality.
+      text: My research asks how social institutions and policies shape inequality, poverty and mobility processes.
+One strand focuses on worker power and labor market inequality.
 Another
        strand examines the causes and consequences of household credit, wealth, and debt.
 Click on the links below to learn more about some of my recent projects...

   - block: collection